-In 1927 my grandfather was of course 12 years old, and he lived in Antwerp until 1940, when he was 25.
+In 1927 my grandfather was twelve years old, and he lived in Antwerp until 1940, when he was 25.
 Those were, no doubt, formative years for him.
-I know many stories about his time there, and have found documents hinting at others in the Police des Étrangers files I've found.
-I know just a couple of years after he arrived, after his father died, he ran a watch shop near the docks of the Antwerp port, helping support his family even though he was only 14 at the time.
-I know he used his US citizenship to travel to Nazi Germany in the 1930s and helped younger cousins get out of the country, as the Germans still respected a US passport (they probably hoped the US would side with them in the upcoming war).
-One thing I don't really know about, however, is what kind of social life he had.
+I know many stories about his time there, and have found documents hinting at others in the Police des Étrangers files I’ve found.
+I know just a couple of years after he arrived, after his father died, he ran a watch shop near the docks of the Antwerp port, helping support his family even though he was only 14 at the time (see Don’t get stuck inside the box).
+I know he used his US citizenship to travel to Nazi Germany in the 1930s and helped younger cousins get out of the country (see When my grandfather traveled to Nazi Germany to save his family), as the Germans still respected a US passport (they probably hoped the US would side with them in the upcoming war).
+One thing I don’t really know about, however, is what kind of social life he had.
 Some years ago he told me he bumped into an elementary school classmate of his from Belgium in New York, and he had recognized my grandfather even all those years later.
 He later sent my grandfather a class photo showing both of them.
 When researching family we sometimes forget that our relatives spent much of their time, especially when they were teenagers and young adults, with their friends instead of their family.
-It's part of what defined them and made them who they were.
+It’s part of what defined them and made them who they were.

 In this light, some recent photographs I discovered at my grandfather’s apartment are particularly interesting.
 I have no idea who anyone in the photos are other than my grandfather.
 If you had relatives born during WWI and who lived in Antwerp in the 1930s, perhaps they’re among the people in these photos.

 Know anyone in these photos?